 Begin at the end

 The first thing I do when I want to create something new is to publish a preliminary sales page.
-This process – which I teach inside my Hustle & Heart program as well as my Write Sales Pages (that sell!) short course – helps me begin with the end in mind.
+This process – which I teach inside my Hustle & Heart program as well as inside our Leverage Mastermind – helps me begin with the end in mind.

 By publishing the preliminary sales page first, while the idea is still nascent, I need to get out of my head and into the heads of my ideal clients.
 The preliminary sales page – as short as just a few paragraphs – helps me clarify what problem, issue, worry or inconvenience I’m solving for people.
 It also outlines the end stage – the transformation that they’re longing for.